Should Your Dog Sleep With You In Bed?

 Not all dogs are naturals.
 When they are, it’s a combination of the dog having good training, spending time with people, and the character and temperament of the dog itself.

 When compared to many other dogs, J-dog was self-aware.
 He didn’t start that way.
 He grew to be like that.
-Dogs mature and grow over the course of their life, changing for better and for worse just like humans.
+Dogs mature and grow throughout their life, changing for better and for worse just like humans.

 When the senior member of his pack died, “The Professor” was suddenly thrust into a leadership position over a younger dog with neurological problems.
 For a time, this seemed to trouble him.
 That was probably because he no longer felt free to act like a silly puppy.